yochaigal/cairn/hacks/backgrounds/hunter.md

 | 5    | **Starborn** | You were born under an auspicious sign, and great things were expected of you.
 They never seemed to manifest.
 You left in search of your destiny.
 Take a map of the stars and an ugly birthmark.  |
 | 6    | **Conviction** | After a close-call with a Horror of the Night, you were instilled with conviction.
 You have adopted a strict code of ethics to only kill that which eats people, and to never eat flesh again.
 You became a slayer of monsters, wandering towards wherever you feel you are needed.
 Take a Silver Sword (d8).
 The damage is (d8+d8) against creatures that have tasted the flesh of your kind. |

 ## What time of day do you typically hunt?
+Roll 1d6:

 |      |      |      |
 | ---- | ---- | ---- |